jazzschmidt/git-profile/reference.md

 ````

 ## List Profiles
-The `list` subcommands shows all available profiles along
+The `list` subcommand shows all available profiles along
 with their description.

 ```bash